KDE/documentation-docs-kdenlive-org/getting_started/configure_kdenlive/configuration_colors+markers.rst

 .. .. versionadded:: 22.12 Guides and Markers Categories

-.. .. versionchanged:: 25.12 Replace "Guide" wth "Marker"
+.. .. versionchanged:: 25.12 Replace "Guide" with "Marker"

 Colors and Markers